TRSTN4/br4nch/docs/functions/set/set.symbol.md

 **Required argument(s):**

-- branch - The argument where the symbols are set.
+- *branch* - The branch where the symbols are set.

 **Optional argument(s):**

-- line - The line symbol.
+- *line* - The line symbol.
-- split - The split symbol.
+- *split* - The split symbol.
-- end - The end symbol.
+- *end* - The end symbol.

 **Guide:**